VERMONT ASSESSORS AND LISTERS ASSOCIATION

 Section 6.
 Terms of Office: All terms of office shall run from the close of an annual meeting to the close of the next annual meeting.

 Section 7.
-Quorum: For the purposes of transacting official business, a quorum shall consist of a majority of voting members of the Board, excluding the President.
+Quorum: For the purposes of transacting official business, a quorum shall consist of a majority of voting members of the Board.

 Duties of the Officers